Edmond Robinson

-Edmond Robinson Jr. (born February 23, 1992) is an American professional football linebacker.
-He played college football at Newberry.
+Edmond Robinson Jr. (born February 23, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Newberry Wolves.
 He was selected by the Minnesota Vikings in the seventh round of the 2015 NFL draft.

 Early life

 Robinson was born to Edmond Robinson Sr. and Rev. Annabelle Robinson, a pastor in the African Methodist Episcopal (AME) Church.
 He was raised in Wadmalaw Island, South Carolina, home to the last working tea plantation in the United States.
 He attended St. Johns High School in Johns Island, South Carolina, where he was a three-sport athlete, participating in football, basketball and track.

 College career

-At Newberry, Robinson started 29 of 41 games, finishing his career with 200 tackles (137 solos), 2.5 sacks for minus 23 yards, 23.5 stops for losses of 80 yards and three quarterback pressures.
+At Newberry College, Robinson started 29 of 41 games, finishing his career with 200 tackles (137 solos), 2.5 sacks for minus 23 yards, 23.5 stops for losses of 80 yards and three quarterback pressures.
 He also caused two fumbles and recovered three others, advancing two for a total of 16 yards.

 In 2013, Robinson was named All-South Atlantic Conference First-team at linebacker.
 He had 69 total tackles (12 for loss), including 42 solo stops, 2.5 sacks, one forced fumble and an interception.

 In 2014, Robinson was Newberry's leading tackler on the season with 68 tackles (7.5 for loss), five pass breakups, two fumble recoveries and a quarterback hurry.